mlanza/ai-literacy/201/14-sops-as-a-runtime.md

 That’s why we don’t rush.
 We repeat.
 Every pass through the SOP—by hand, with AI in the loop—is a test run that sharpens your process and prepares it for scale.

-🤖 Here's a new insertable section for the **Repeatability** portion of your chapter, just after introducing the idea of SOPs as design spaces and before the capstone.
-It builds gently on the idea of exposing work via waypoints and speaks directly (but kindly) to the process-minded reader—while also acknowledging that not everyone sees the world this way:

----

 ## 🧭 AI Resonates With Process-Minded People

 If you’re someone who thinks in stages—who naturally breaks work into steps, captures drafts as you go, or reflects on how the work gets done—then this idea of exposing and enriching waypoints and improving SOPs tends to click.